 Now the base setting is found, fine adjustments s can be made to fine tune the car according to driver feedback.

 Having too much rebound set on the car will cause an initial loss of lateral acceleration which will cause the car to understeer or oversteer on corner exit/ entry.
 Bump and rebound can both be adjusted based upon driver feedback once that base settings have been found.
 The adjustments will come from reports of understeer or oversteer occurring on corner entry or corner exit.

 If the driver is complaining about understeer then first you must find out where in the corner this is taking place.
 If it is on corner exit then the front rebound must be increased and made slightly stiffer.

 If it is occurring on corner entry then the question must be asked whether the front of the car is rolling excessively or not.
-If the answer is yes then the front rebound should be increased.
-If the answer is no then the front bump/compression settings should be increased.
+If the answer is yes then the front bump/compression settings should be increased.
+If the answer is no then the front rebound settings should be increased.

 Oversteer occurring in corner entry or a mid-corner situation can also be controlled by adjusting the dampers.
 The question that must be asked here is whether it is occurring through a high speed corner or a low speed corner.
 If it is high speed then increasing the rear rebound stiffness will help reduce the oversteer.

-If it is in a low speed corner then a series of questions must be asked:
+If it is in a mid to low speed corner then a series of questions must be asked:

 - Does the suspension bottom out or jam at any point during cornering?